Try Praising.ai free

 1. "[Your Business Name]" — The exact name in quotes

-2. "[Your Business Name]" + review — Captures review mentions
+2. "[Your Business Name]" + review — Finds review mentions

-3. "[Your Business Name]" + complaint — Finds complaint discussions
+3. "[Your Business Name]" + complaint — Finds gripe threads

-5. [Your Business Name] -site:yourdomain.com — Everything except your own website
+5. [Your Business Name] -site:yourdomain.com — Shows all results except your own site

 Social media listening